Fake Travel Agencies: How They Work

 However, when I paid the amount charged was US$129.63 FOR HOLD TICKET FEE or 55% of the total fee with a balance of US$106.06 to be paid to get the actual ticket!
 Total price US$235.69 or almost 10 x the price given on their website!!!!
 I contacted them by email for cancellation and refund of the US$129.63 “HOLD TICKET FEE” but they refuse and just give me the runaround….”

 FlightsTicketGo.com has plenty of negative reviews online.

 “It’s been 3 days that they aren’t replying.
 I’m now convinced they really are a scam.
 Hopefully, we could help each other regarding this matter.
-Im not from US.
-So if anybody from US out there please report this site.
+I’m not from the US.
+So if anybody from the US out there please report this site.
 Let’s prevent more victims on this one.”

 How To Report Fake Travel Agencies: